JLChnToZ/VVMW/README.md

 * When you're ready, commit and push your changes.
 * Once you've set up the automation as described below, you can easily publish new versions.

-## Setting up the Automation
+## 🤖 Setting up the Automation

-You'll need to make a change in [release.yml](.github/workflows/release.yml):
+Create a repository variable with the name and value described below.
-* Change the `packageName` property on line 10 to include the name of your package, like `packageName: "com.vrchat.demo-template"`
+For details on how to create repository variables, see [Creating Configuration Variables for a Repository](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository).

-You'll also need to make a change to [build-listing.yml](.github/workflows/build-listing.yml):
+Make sure you are creating a **repository variable**, and not a **repository secret**.

-* Change `CurrentPackageName` in line 4 from `com.vrchat.demo-template` to your own package name.
+* `PACKAGE_NAME`: the name of your package, like `com.vrchat.demo-template`.

 Finally, go to the "Settings" page for your repo, then choose "Pages", and look for the heading "Build and deployment".
 Change the "Source" dropdown from "Deploy from a branch" to "GitHub Actions".